fraser-lab/fraser-lab.github.io/_posts/2014-08-08-A-great-paper-from-Tom-Alber.md

 [This pdf](/static/pdf/alber_ciba_1982.pdf) includes the article and  a transcript of the fun discussion that followed Greg Petsko's presentation, featuring Tom Steitz, Hans Frauenfelder, Johann Deisenhofer, Martin Karpus and others.

-A few people have asked me for this paper - because it is hard to find in print and doesn't seem to be freely available online - so I thought I would just post it!
+A few people have asked me for this paper - because it is hard to find in print and doesn't seem to be freely available online - so I thought I would post my scan of a hardcopy!